Pandemic and forthcoming stimulus funds could bring climate targets in sight -- or not

-Category: Climate Hits: 2The lockdowns that resulted from the COVID-19 pandemic have reduced greenhouse gas emissions.
+Category: Environment Hits: 0The lockdowns that resulted from the COVID-19 pandemic have reduced greenhouse gas emissions.
 However, in the recovery phase, emissions could rise to levels above those projected before the pandemic.
 It all depends on how the stimulus money that governments inject into their economies is spent.
 A team of scientists has quantified how different recovery scenarios may affect global emissions and climate change.

 Read more https://www.sciencedaily.com/releases/2020/12/201222132037.htm